3n0ugh/Python-Notes/5-Counting Systems.md

       - 0b mean is the number from binary.

    - hex()
-      - It convert numbers to hexdecimal form.
+      - It converts numbers to hexadecimal form.
-      - 0x mean is the number from hexdecimal.
+      - 0x mean is the number from hexadecimal.

    - oct()
-      - It convert numbers to octal form.
+      - It converts numbers to octal form.
       - 0o mean is the number from octal.

    - int()